Why You Sabotage Yourself Right Before Things Get Good

 Most people assume self-sabotage is something that happens at the bottom — when you're stuck, depressed, or convinced you can't do it.
 And it does happen there.
 But some of the most consistent, repeated self-sabotage happens at the top of the arc, right before something genuinely good lands.

 The job offer comes and you find a reason to turn it down.
 The relationship starts feeling real and you manufacture a fight that probably didn't need to happen.
-The client says yes, and you suddenly go quiet on follow-through.
+The client says yes, and you suddenly go silent on follow-through.
 It's not random.
 It has a shape.

 The threshold moments — the ones that would actually change things — are where the system gets loudest.